formir/room-gallery/README.md

 - `buttonSize`: Size of buttons.
 - `paginationButtonSize`: Size of pagination buttons.
 - `paginationButtonsSpace`: Space between pagination buttons.
+- `paginationButtonsBorderRadius` Specifies the border radius of pagination buttons.
+- `paginationThumbsMaxHeight`: Specify max height of thumbs images in paginations.
+- `paginationThumbMaxWidth`: Max width of thumb in pagination.
 - `navButtonSize`: Size of navigation buttons.
 - `buttonsPosition`: Position of buttons.
 - `buttonZoomPosition`: Position of zoom button.